tvondra/count_distinct/README.md

 Functions
 ---------
-There are two single polymorphic aggregate functions, handling all fixed length data types passed by value (i.e. up to 8B values on 64-bit machines):
+There are two polymorphic aggregate functions, handling fixed length data types passed by value (i.e. up to 8B values on 64-bit machines):

-* count_distinct(p_value anyelement)
+* `count_distinct(p_value anyelement)`
-* array_agg_distinct(p_value anyelement).
+* `array_agg_distinct(p_value anyelement)`

 Two more functions accept arrays of the same types:

-* count_distinct_elements(p_value anyarray)
+* `count_distinct_elements(p_value anyarray)`
-* array_agg_distinct_elements(p_value anyarray).
+* `array_agg_distinct_elements(p_value anyarray)`

-Extending the same approach to other data types (varlena or passed by reference) should be rather straight-forward and I'll do that eventually.
+and work with the elements of the input array (instead of the array value itself).

-But it's important to be very careful about memory consumption, as the approach keeps everything in RAM and is compatible with HashAggegate).
+Extending this approach to other data types (passed by reference) shoul be rather straight-forward.
+But it's important to be very careful about memory consumption, as the approach keeps everything in RAM.
+This issue is discussed in more detail in one of the following sections.

 Performance
 -----------